NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

     print(closed_qa_questions[0])
     # Output:
-    # (0, "Which President of the United States gave this speech?"")
+    # (0, "Which President of the United States gave this speech?")

 This function runs generates ``n_openlines`` questions for each document provided.
 At the end, it tries to automatically convert the LLM responses to Python lists using ``convert_response_to_yaml_list``.